Heritage and tradition – Language

-Even during the period of the Ottoman Empire the Sephardic Jews retained their Judeo-Spanish idiom (ladino), a language based on the Castilian dialect combined with various implementations of Hebrew, Turkish and Greek words and phrases.
-The Spanish Jews who arrived in Greece after the inquisition (1492) absorbed the few pre- existing Romaniots (Greek speaking Jews) who inhabited Rhodes and imposed their own dialect in their everyday interactions.
-The languages vivid nature is evident both in the verbal usage with the formation of proverbs and anecdotes as well as in the written form with the production of moral passages, biblical analytic texts and poems.
+After the inquisition (1492) the Spanish Jews (Sephardim) who arrived in Greece, absorbed the few pre- existing Romaniots (Greek speaking Jews) who inhabited Rhodes and imposed their own dialect in their everyday interactions.
+The language of Sephardim was Judeo-Spanish, also called Ladino.
+A language based on the Castilian dialect combined with various implementations of Hebrew, Turkish and Greek words and phrases.
+The cursive script that they were using was in Judeo-Spanish, called Solitreo, from the Portuguese word solitrar, which means to spell, because the writer would spell phonetically or transcribe Judeo – Spanish into Hebrew letters.
+Although this Hebrew script sometimes is referred to as a Rashi script, when handwritten, it is more correctly referred to as Sephardic script.
+The language’s vivid nature is evident both in the verbal usage with the formation of proverbs and anecdotes as well as in the written form with the production of moral passages, biblical analytic texts and poems.
 The instruction of the ladino language in the community schools largely contributed to the safeguarding and preserving of the dialect throughout the ages.